Bwolfs2/how_to_do/README.md

 # how_to_do

-Many samples for every solutions
+Many samples for all solutions